tkan123454321-rgb/failed-business-postmortem/README.md

 Instead of zooming out to evaluate this broken blueprint, I fell into a classic builder's trap: I got completely lost in the details.

 I was deeply obsessed with the micro-level tasks—researching how to perfectly care for the plants, designing new terrarium layouts, and brainstorming unique concepts for product photos.
-I even sat down and watched a 10-hour tutorial on how to professionally edit videos on Adobe Premiere:))
+I even sat down and watched a 10-hour tutorial on how to professionally edit videos on Adobe Premiere:)) (editing videos can be done easily with Capcut)

 I spent all my energy "over-engineering" the marketing and the aesthetics, completely forgetting to step back and look at the original architectural blueprint.
 I was polishing the windows of a house that was built on an unscalable foundation.
----